tkravichandran/my-fast-ds-blog/_pages/about.md

 ---
 layout: page
-title: About Me
+title: About
-permalink: /about/
+permalink: /:title:.html
 ---

+This is my Deep Learning Journey.

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].